Skip to content

 }

 The last straw that broke GraphQL was permission control.
-Those who have done permission control with GraphQL naturally understand that implementing permission control based on nodes is completely unrealistic.
-The final compromise was to use the root node of the query to expose different entry points, which ended up being similar to the solution under the restful architecture.
-Entry_1 and entry_2 were isolated, so the originally envisioned flexible query completely turned into static schemas.
+Those who have done permission control with GraphQL naturally understand.
+Anyway, based on node permission control, it is completely unrealistic to implement it.
+The final compromise is to use the root node of the query to expose different entry points, which is similar to the solution under the restful architecture. entry_1 and entry_2 are isolated, so the flexible query initially envisioned has completely become a series of static schemas.

 query {